France to Launch Medical Cannabis Pilot Scheme

 Certain symptoms linked to cancer, spasticity caused by multiple sclerosis, refractory neuropathic pain, drug resistant epilepsy and chronic pain conditions will all be eligible for the programme.

-The Ministry has suggested that the cannabis-based medicines will be prescribed in the form of dried cannabis flowers and oils.
+The Ministry has suggested that the cannabis-based medicines will be prescribed in the form of dried cannabis flowers and oils, such as CBD oil.

 The French authorities remain sceptical when it comes to cannabis’ presumed medicinal effects and currently, cannabis can only be consumed with a prescription by health professionals and doctors.
 The National Medical Safety Agency (NMSA) must approve all products that will be available on prescription.
 If the pilot programme proves to be a success, it is likely to lead to a relaxation of the current legislation surrounding cannabis in France.